List of Power Rangers Ninja Storm characters: Tori Hanson

-Tori Hanson (Sally Martin) is the main female protagonist, and the Blue Wind Ranger.
-She is also notable for being the first female Blue Ranger in Power Rangers history.
+Tori Hanson (Sally Martin) is the Blue Wind Ranger.
+Tori is the only woman in the Ninja Storm team.
+She is notable for being the first female Blue Ranger in Power Rangers history.
+Tori has an affinity for water, surfing in her spare time.
+She studied water based fighting techniques at the Wind Ninja Academy.
+As the Blue Ranger, Tori pilots the Dolphin Zord, and her specialized weapon is the Sonic Fin.
+Tori is considered the most responsible in the Wind Rangers trio.
+It is implied throughout the series that Tori has romantic feelings for Blake.
+While their feelings are clearly reciprocal, the two never officially date.
+Tori also becomes an instructor at the Wind Ninja Academy after Lothor's defeat.

-Tori is the female member of the team and a feisty tomboy with a kind heart.
-She is loyal to her friends, but sticks up for Cam when her fellow Rangers pick on him, and has an innate skill for ending conflicts with words instead of fists.
-Tori has a fear of her hair being cut off.
-Tori Hanson has an affinity for water, surfing in her spare time and mastering water based fighting techniques while training at the Wind Ninja Academy.
-Tori's ninja training has endowed her with skills independent of her Ranger powers.
-Like her fellow ninjas, Tori possesses superhuman speed and can move faster than the eye can see, leap higher than an average person, evade detection by normal persons, and focus her inner energies to resist mental attacks and manipulation.
-Her training based on her affinity for water allows her to move across water as if it were solid ground, create high-powered bursts of water as an offensive weapon, and manipulate and control water for a number of effects, such as creating objects.
-As the Blue Ranger, Tori relies on the power of water to thwart evil, and pilots the Dolphin Zord.
-In the finale, Tori also becomes an instructor at the Wind Ninja Academy.

-When Lothor comes back in Power Rangers Dino Thunder, Tori temporarily becomes evil alongside her teammates.
-They battle the Dino Rangers, but are set free by their comrades, Cam, Blake and Hunter.
-The Ninja and Dino Rangers then team up to do battle with Lothor and Mesogog's combined forces, with her teaming up with Yellow Dino Ranger Kira.
+When Lothor returns in Power Rangers Dino Thunder, Tori temporarily becomes evil alongside her teammates.
+They are set free by Cam, Blake and Hunter.
+The Ninja and Dino Rangers then team up to battle Lothor and Mesogog's combined forces.
 Afterwards, the Wind Rangers lose their powers, leaving things to the next generation.

 In the Power Rangers Operation Overdrive team up episode "Once a Ranger", Tori is called upon by the Sentinel Knight along with Adam Park, Kira Ford, Bridge Carson, and Xander Bly to relieve the Operation Overdrive Rangers when they lost their powers.
 Sentinel Knight restored her powers, and she later fought alongside the Overdrive Rangers.
 It is also revealed that Tori now runs her own surf shop.

 Her powers apparently either remained intact or were later restored again, as she took part in the final battle with the Armada in Power Rangers Super Megaforce.